About the Pre-Doctoral Training Program in Education Sciences

 Promoting Educational Equity at Scale

 With funding from the U.S. Department of Education’s Institute of Education Sciences, the Committee on Education at the University of Chicago is launching a new predoctoral fellowship program aimed at using research to promote educational equity at scale.
 We seek ambitious candidates who wish to acquire the research skills and applied training that will enable them to contribute to narrowing racial, ethnic, and socioeconomic opportunity and achievement gaps in education.

 Inequality of opportunity to learn is the most fundamental problem facing US education.
 The educational disruptions caused by the current COVID-19 crisis have magnified this problem, posing an urgent challenge to school districts serving predominately low-income and minority students.
 The IES Pre-Doctoral Training Program in Education Sciences will engage Fellows in a partnership with the Chicago Public Schools and other local partners to provide evidence-based foundations for addressing these urgent challenges.

-Each pre-doctoral fellow earns a PhD in a social science discipline or from a professional school at the University while participating in a common program of courses, workshops, and a 2-year field placement with a participating research-practice partnership in the education field.
+Each pre-doctoral fellow earns a PhD from a participating social science discipline or professional school at the University while participating in a common program of courses, workshops, and a 2-year field placement with a participating research-practice partnership in the education field.
 These experiences will prepare students to contribute to bringing research to bear on the enactment of an ambitious five-year plan for improvement devised by the Chicago Public Schools.